Chart Color Schemes

 The level of general health in Blacktown - West is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

 Blacktown West demonstrates above-average health outcomes with a low prevalence of common health conditions among its general population compared to national averages.
-However, older, at-risk cohorts show higher rates of these conditions.
+However, this is higher among older, at-risk cohorts.

-Private health cover is found to be very low in the area, with approximately 48% of the total population (~8,690 people) having it, while the national average stands at 55.3%.
-The most common medical conditions are arthritis and diabetes, affecting 6.6 and 6.2% of residents respectively.
-A significant portion, 73.4%, of residents declared themselves completely clear of medical ailments, similar to Greater Sydney's figure of 73.6%.
-The area has a higher proportion of seniors aged 65 and over, with 14.6% (2,625 people) falling into this age group.
-Health outcomes among seniors require more attention than the broader population due to presenting some challenges.
+Private health cover is very low in the area, with approximately 48% of the total population (~8,690 people) having it, compared to the national average of 55.3%.
+The most common medical conditions are arthritis and diabetes, impacting 6.6% and 6.2% of residents respectively.
+73.4% of residents declare themselves completely clear of medical ailments, similar to Greater Sydney's 73.6%.
+The area has 14.6% of residents aged 65 and over (2,625 people), with health outcomes among seniors requiring more attention than the broader population.

 Frequently Asked Questions - Health